 Carlijn Bergwerff works as Associate professor at the Institute of Child and Education Studies of Leiden University.
 She is also chair of the program group Clinical Neurodevelopmental Sciences.

 Carlijn Bergwerff works as an associate professor at the Institute of Child and Education Studies of Leiden University.
 She is chair of the program group Clinical Neurodevelopmental Sciences.

-Carlijn obtained her master's degree in Child & Adolescent Psychology at Leiden University (2012), after which she started her PhD research at the Vrije Universiteit Amsterdam.
-Within this research she focused on the role of nutrients in children with ADHD.
-In addition, she studied neurocognitive profiles and sleep problems in children with ADHD and developed an emotion recognition task for children.
-In 2017, Carlijn obtained her PhD degree at the department of Clinical Neuropsychology of the Vrije Universiteit Amsterdam on the thesis entitled “Food for thought: Novel insights into childhood ADHD”.
+Carlijn obtained a master's degree in Child & Adolescent Psychology at Leiden University (2012), after which she started her PhD project at VU University Amsterdam.
+Within this research project she focused on the role of nutrients in children with ADHD.
+She also investigated neurocognitive profiles and sleep problems in children with ADHD and developed an emotion recognition task for children.
+In 2017, Carlijn defended her PhD thesis entitled “Food for thought: Novel insights into childhood ADHD”.

-Besides her work at the university, Carlijn works as a child psychologist in basic mental health care.
+In addition to her work at Leiden University, Carlijn works as a child psychologist in mental health care.

 - Als ZZP-er werkzaam in een psychologenpraktijk